-2. Reconnect the transceivers and cables to the port blades, as required.
+2. Reconnect the transceivers and cables to the port blades, as required (see "Removing and installing transceivers" on page 91) for details.

 Note: The ports and cables used in trunking groups must meet specific requirements.
 For a list of these requirements, refer to the Fabric OS Administrator's Guide.